-Original design flood of the project was 8019 cumec.
-The design flood is reviewed by CWC in and design flood is revised as 9402 cumec.
-Spillway capacity at MWL is 5000 m3/s. is Revised design flood routed with impinging level at 731.53 m(maximum water allowed in the reservoir during monsoon) and found that maximum rate of spill required is 4887 m3/s which is less than the spillway capacity.
+Original design flood of the project was 1275 cumec.
+The design flood is reviewed by CWC in 2020 and design flood is revised as 1417 cumec.
+Spillway capacity is 1664 m3/s.
 Hence the project is hydrologically safe.

+Project falls in earthquake zone III, and same was considered at the time of design and there is no need for seismic design review.
 The Bureau of Indian Standards [IS 1893 (Part I):2002], has grouped the country into four seismic zones, viz.
 Zone II, III, IV and V. Zone II is the least active and Zone V is the most active.
-Project falls in earthquake zone III.
-Structural safety of the dams shall be reviewed after determining the site-specific seismic parameters.